Supernatural

-Supernatural phenomena or entities are those beyond the laws of the nature.
+Supernatural phenomena or entities are those beyond the laws of nature.
 The term is derived from Medieval Latin supernaturalis, from Latin super- 'above, beyond, outside of' + natura 'nature'.
 Although the corollary term "nature" has had multiple meanings since the ancient world, the term "supernatural" emerged in the Middle Ages and did not exist in the ancient world.
+Many cultures around the world lack concepts or reject distinctions between the natural and supernatural.

 The supernatural is featured in religious and folkloric contexts, but can also feature as an explanation in more secular contexts, as in the cases of superstitions or belief in the paranormal.
 The term is attributed to non-physical entities, such as spirits, angels, demons, gods, and goddesses.
 It also includes claimed abilities embodied in or provided by such beings, including magic, telekinesis, levitation, precognition and extrasensory perception.

-The supernatural is hypernymic to religion.
-Religions are standardized supernaturalist worldviews, or at least more complete than single supernaturalist views.
-Supernaturalism is the adherence to the supernatural (beliefs, and not violations of causality and the physical laws).

 Etymology and history of the concept

 Occurring as both an adjective and a noun, antecedents of the modern English compound supernatural enter the language from two sources: via Middle French (supernaturel) and directly from the Middle French's term's ancestor, post-Classical Latin (supernaturalis).
 Post-classical Latin supernaturalis first occurs in the 6th century, composed of the Latin prefix super- and nātūrālis (see nature).
 The earliest known appearance of the word in the English language occurs in a Middle English translation of Catherine of Siena's Dialogue (orcherd of Syon, around 1425; Þei haue not þanne þe supernaturel lyȝt ne þe liȝt of kunnynge, bycause þei vndirstoden it not).

 The semantic value of the term has shifted over the history of its use.
 Originally the term referred exclusively to Christian understandings of the world.
 For example, as an adjective, the term can mean "belonging to a realm or system that transcends nature, as that of divine, magical, or ghostly beings; attributed to or thought to reveal some force beyond scientific understanding or the laws of nature; occult, paranormal" or "more than what is natural or ordinary; unnaturally or extraordinarily great; abnormal, extraordinary".
 Obsolete uses include "of, relating to, or dealing with metaphysics".
 As a noun, the term can mean "a supernatural being", with a particularly strong history of employment in relation to entities from the mythologies of the indigenous peoples of the Americas.